Harshvardhan-Asnade/AlgroTools/README.md

-# Firebase Studio
+# OmniToolbox

-This is a NextJS starter in Firebase Studio.
+This is a Next.js application for OmniToolbox, a website that provides a comprehensive suite of online tools for various tasks.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.